Comfort and function are still very important whilst you’re waiting for your new dentures

-At Crown Dental Group, we understand that during the process of getting dentures, you still need to go about your day-to-day business.
-In between tooth extractions, waiting for your gums to heal and getting your new dentures, it’s important that you still have teeth.
+In between tooth extractions while waiting for your gums to heal before getting your new dentures, it’s important that you still have teeth.
 That’s where immediate dentures come in, and as the name suggests, they are put in ‘immediately’ after having tooth extractions.

 These immediate dentures are generally used while your gums are healing and shrinking.
 It is likely that you will need a few temporary relines as your mouth continues to change shape.